archanakul/ThinkPython/README.md

 All the Exercise Solution for Think Python - Version 1.1.20

 # Basics of Command Line Interface(CLI) - Terminal:
-    ** 1. ROOT Directory: Directory at the top of the directory tree & is represented by "/".**
+#### a.
+ROOT Directory: Directory at the top of the directory tree & is represented by "/".

-### 2. HOME Directory: Directory with a name usually used to login to the machine & is represented by.
+#### b.
+HOME Directory: Directory with a name usually used to login to the machine & is represented by.

-### 3. WORKING Directory: Directory that you are currently working in from CLI.
+#### c.
+WORKING Directory: Directory that you are currently working in from CLI.

-## 4. Syntax for CLI commands:
+### d.
+Syntax for CLI commands:
     <command flags arguments>
     where:
     command: That does some specific task
     flags: options provided to common to trigger certain behavior, prefixed with "-"
     arguments:  what the command is going to modify or other option for the command

-## 5. Most widely used CLI commands:
+### e.
+Most widely used CLI commands:
-   a. $ pwd:
+   1. $ pwd:
             Print the current working directory
-   b. $ clear:
+   2. $ clear:
             Clear the terminal screen

-   c. ls:
+   3. ls:
              List working directory contents(UNHIDDEN files & directories)
-   d. ls -a:
+   4. ls -a:
              List both HIDDEN (names begin with a dot (.))& UNHIDDEN working directory contents
-   e. ls -l:
+   5. ls -l:
             List working directory contents in long format i.e with details

    6. cd dirPath :